La Mesa Employment Dispute Lawyer

 Even if an agreement cannot be achieved, coming to mediation with an open mind can have significant benefits — attending mediation can help you evaluate the strengths and weaknesses of your case and of the opposition’s case, and may promote future settlement discussions.

-Contact Freeland Law APC for a free 30-minute consultation with Michael Freeland, experienced employment dispute lawyer serving La Mesa, California.
+Contact Freeland Law APC for a consultation with Michael Freeland, experienced employment dispute lawyer serving La Mesa, California.

 · Credit cards accepted · Easily accessible off I-8 near the intersection of Baltimore Dr. and Lake Murray Blvd.